michal-h21/tex4ebook/README.md

 TeX4ebook
 =========

-`TeX4ebook` is bundle of lua scripts and `LaTeX` packages for conversion of LaTeX files to ebook formats, for example `epub`.
+`TeX4ebook` is bundle of lua scripts and `LaTeX` packages for conversion of LaTeX files to ebook formats, for example `epub`. `tex4ht` is used as conversion engine.

 Installation
 ------------